florianm/shiny-timeseries/instructions.md

 Your data need to be on the [internal CKAN data catalogue](http://internal-data.dpaw.wa.gov.au/), conforming to a particular standard:

-* The CKAN dataset must have a title, description, and carry the tag `format_csv_ts`.
+* The CKAN dataset must carry the tag `format_csv_ts` in order to show up in `Choose dataset`.
+* The dataset title should include the area ("SBMPA" or "Shark Bay Marine Protected Areas" or "Shark Bay MPA") and the asset name (what the data is about, e.g. "Seagrass cover", "Finfish abundance", "Boat registrations").
+Type into the select box to filter!
 * The data must be attached to the dataset as CSV resource in the format described below.
 * A figure must be attached to the dataset as PDF resource.
 * A text file must be attached to the dataset as TXT resource.
+* Data (CSV), figure (PDF) and R script (TXT) should have the file names "dataDSTITLE.csv", "figureDSTITLE.pdf", or "scriptDSTITLE.txt", respectively, and the resource name "Data/Figure/R Script DSTITLE", where *DSTITLE* should be the dataset title.
-* You must be authorised to update the data catalogue.
+* You must be authorised to update the data catalogue if you want to upload figure and script directly.

 # What's the required format and structure for the CSV file?
 Generally, the [Marine Science standards for observational datasets](